gr0uch/simulacra/README.md

 ## Caveats

 The DOM will update if there is an assignment on the object, since it uses a property setter under the hood.
 This means that using the `delete` keyword will not trigger a DOM update.
 Also, arrays need to be assigned after a mutation, even if it is mutated in place.
-This is a conscious decision based on performance, replacing the prototype of an object causes performance problems in every JavaScript engine.
+This is a conscious decision based on performance; replacing the prototype of an object causes [performance problems in every JavaScript engine](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf).

 ## Under the Hood